astralfrontier/astralfrontier.org-OLD/src/fiction/falkens-matrix.md

 **2201:** The Machine War comes to an end. ([TMT])

 _The "equation" which led a series of AIs to attempt to destroy or control humanity has a balance.
-Humans can choose not to destroy themselves, and do so._
+Humans can choose not to destroy themselves, and do now consciously choose to live in peace._

 Notes
 -----